kaiusdepaula/NLPiece/README.md

 <img src="readme_files/magiexample2.png" alt="MagiV2 example" width="350">

-A huge disclaimer about this feature is that, so far, there is no way to interpret character context during transcription.
+A huge disclaimer about this feature is that, so far, **there is no way to interpret character context during transcription**.
 For example, in Punk Hazard ark, characters get their bodies switched by Law's power (a character in the story).
 It is tricky to represent those characters in manga panels as different person in different body and there is no way magiv2 will correctly assume that, for example, Nami is talking inside Franky's body or vice-versa.

 And also, more related to Oda's artstyle, is the big issue of differencing between similar female characters as per example: